 Express some milk, this means squeezing a small amount out of your breasts, and then let baby latch on.

 Breastfeed or express milk by hand or breast pump frequently (every 1 to 2 hours).
 Your breasts should feel noticeably softer after breastfeeding or pumping.

-Apply a cold pack, a sandwich bag filled with ice, or a bag of frozen vegetables, covered in a thin towel, to your breasts.
+Put a cold pack, a sandwich bag filled with ice, or a bag of frozen vegetables, covered in a thin towel, on your breasts.
 Keep it on your breasts for 15 to 20 minutes after nursing or pumping.

 Days 5 to 28